jonmarimba/CocoaREST/README.md

 P.S.
 Special thanks to Matt Gemmell for providing the initial structure of this README and the Source Code License file!
 Thanks also to Matt for the idea of a twitter engine Cocoa class, and thanks to `@chockenberry` for finding `yajl`

+P.P.S.
+Since this README file was first written, the API has undergone tremendous changes in the past 24 hours.
+So, if you find any inconsistencies I may have missed, let me know so I can fix them!

 Mac and iPhone Developer for Hire